This chapter should be read in conjunction with Adopt Thames Valley - Adoption Recruitment Policy.

 Mild chronic conditions are unlikely to preclude people from adopting provided that the condition does not place the child at risk through an inability of the individual to protect the child from commonplace hazards or limit them in providing children with a range of beneficial experiences and opportunities.
 The possibility of providing support in appropriate cases to assist in overcoming any possible negative consequences arising from disability or restricted mobility should be borne in mind.
 More severe health conditions may raise a question about the suitability of the prospective adopter, but each case will have to be considered on its own facts and with appropriate advice.

-Referees will be contacted in Stage One if an issue or concern has been raised, and the Assessing Social Worker will interview at least three of the referees in Stage Two.
+Referees will be contacted in Stage One if an issue or concern has been raised, and the Assessing Social Worker will interview at least three (two non-related) of the referees in Stage Two.

 Referees should be people who know the applicants well in a personal capacity, and it is desirable that the referees have direct experience of caring for children, either in a personal or professional capacity.

 Where there is a joint application, referees should know both applicants.